Renan-RR/Renan-RR/README.md

 <p align="left">

 > My name is Renan Robson!
-Since beginning my studies in Computer Science at USCS - Universidade Municipal de São Caetano do Sul in 2021, I have grown increasingly involved in and passionate about the field of technology I completed an internship in IT at SEME - Municipal Department of Sports and Leisure, where I worked with user support and technological infrastructure.
+Since beginning my studies in Computer Science at Universidade Municipal de São Caetano do Sul in 2021, I have grown increasingly involved in about the field of technology.
+I completed my internship in IT at SEME - Municipal Department of Sports and Leisure, where I worked with user support and technological infrastructure.
 Feel free to check out more about my internship at <a href="https://warp-lodge-609.notion.site/Relat-rio-de-est-gio-de-tecnologia-134faf0fe89a809cb2c8f64f759a8694">Notion</a>.

 </p>